A-Here-And-Now/GannettSupermarket/README.md

 It return the inventory after deleting the item.

 ##### Body
-No response body required
+No request body required

 ##### Error Codes
-404 - item not found with that PID/Name
+404 - item not found with that PID